Blaisorblade/pdbp.github.io/index.md

 But

- - Monad based computations can use a pointfree programming style by making use of [*Kleisli categories*](https://en.wikipedia.org/wiki/Kleisli_category).
+ - Monad based computations can, using [*Kleisli categories*](https://en.wikipedia.org/wiki/Kleisli_category), use a pointfree programming style.
- - Arrow based programs can use a pointful programming style by making use of [*arrow calculus*](http://homepages.inf.ed.ac.uk/slindley/papers/arrow-calculus.pdf).
+ - Arrow based programs can, using [*arrow calculus*](http://homepages.inf.ed.ac.uk/slindley/papers/arrow-calculus.pdf), use a pointful programming style.

 The `PDBP` library goes for programming monads in a pointfree style using Kleisli categories.